EnzymeAD/www/content/getting_started/Examples.md

 // prints f(x) = 25.000000, f'(x) = 10.000000
 ```

-So, we first tell enzyme which function we want to differentiate and then pass arguments the arguments following `enzyme_dup` are telling enzyme where to evaluate the derivative and how much to scale the derivative (we pick `dx = 1.0` to have unit scale).
+The first argument tells enzyme which function we want to differentiate, and the subsequent
+arguments describe where to evaluate the derivatve and in what "direction".

 Link to example: https://fwd.gymni.ch/yeLDzF